zackad/blog-src/_posts/2017-08-17-add-ppa-simple-way.md

 category: en
 tags: ubuntu
 ---
+The easiest way to adding ppa (Personal Package Archive) into ubuntu and variant repository is to use `add-apt-reposioty`.
+Unfortunately this tool sometime is not installed in the system especially on minimalist distribution such as docker image.
+The good news is, we can add it manually.

 ## Step 1 — Adding PPA link to source list

 Visit [ppa](https://launchpad.net/ubuntu/+ppas) to search witch ppa we want to add to our system.
 Use the search menu to find the ppa we want.